wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 Build Packages
 --------------

-There are a number of helper pacakges that are used when building debian packages.
+There are a number of helper packages that are used when building debian packages.
 Here are some that I have in my chroot, there may be some others that I am not seeing at the moment: